 In 1970 M.A.
 Thomson family members began planting 50 acres of dry farmed vineyards on Cuttings Wharf Road, 30 acres on Los Carneros followed and because of the designated water rights Thomson Vineyards were the first irrigated vineyards in Los Carneros.
 Matthew A. Thomson Jr., Mason Iund and Abbott Williams planted the land with a combination of Pinot Noir and Chardonnay.
 Matthew A. Thomson Jr., in his late seventies, transferred the responsibility of M.A.
-Thomson on his sons George and Matt Thomson in early 2000.
-Two acres of Merlot were planted on Monticello Road in the late 1990s.
-Between 2000 and 2011 George, “The Farmer” was solely responsible for the vineyards at Los Carneros Avenue and Monticello Road and often lent farming and harvest help to step-brother David Iund at Iund Vineyards.
+Thomson on to his Sons George and Matt Thomson in early 2000.

 In 2009 George’s oldest daughter Jennifer R. Thomson began her apprenticeship harvesting and hauling fruit for George and David.
 Picking what George calls, “the absolute worst time to get into farming” Jennifer single-handedly managed the 2011 harvest known by wine critics and industry insiders as the most challenging vintage in Napa Valley since 1998.

-By 2012 Jennifer had taken over full operation of both the Los Carneros Avenue Vineyard and George’s Monticello Road Vineyard.
-Just as her father and grandfather have done before her, she lends support to David at his Cuttings Wharf Vineyard.
+By 2012 Jennifer assumed full operation of both the Thomson Home Ranch and G.A.
+Thomson Ranch.
+Just as her Father and Grandfather have done before her, she lends support to David at his Cuttings Wharf Vineyard.

-Jennifer is dedicated to the legacy of farming premium winegrapes in the Napa Valley just as the three previous generations have done before her.
-Read more in the Napa Grapegrowers Fall 2009 edition of Premium Grower.
+Jennifer is dedicated to the legacy of farming premium winegrapes in the Napa Valley just as three generations have done before her and championing the role of women in farming just as her Grandmother and Great Grandmother did.